 Underlying Causes of Deficiencies

 Facade repair is not meant to be patchwork solutions but to be a permanent repair to prevent future problems.
-Understanding and determining underlying cause to be repaired is critical for safety.
+Understanding and determining underlying causes to be repaired is critical for safety.

 Penalties for Not Filing FISP Reports